joesghub/ec2-remediation-system/README.md

 ## DevOps Usage

-The EC2 Remediation System provides Netflix DevOps engineers with a **reliable, semi-automated workflow** for detecting and remediating EC2 instance issues:
+As a **ServiceNow Admin and Jr Developer at Netflix**, I designed this system for DevOps engineers to **rapidly detect and remediate EC2 instance failures**:

 * **Rapid response:** Reduces the time to identify and remediate failing instances from up to 45 minutes to just a few minutes.
 * **Consistent remediation:** One-click **Trigger EC2 Remediation** UI Action ensures predictable, error-free recovery.